rahil627/mind-of-rathewolf/wordpress-imports/diff-test.md

 ## python exitwp
   - **preserves whats essential and names them nicely**, including the slug and complete link

+## php(?) wordpress plugin
+  - preserves a good amount of data, just excludes the “meta” crap
+  - preserves the original link name (baseurl/p=1343), which might be useful, in case of old links
+  - removed the `/blog` in the permalink key (which is nice for me!)

 ## ruby jekyll-importer
-  - preserves the most data including: published, status, *all* of the `meta` stuff
+  - preserves the most data including: published, status, *all* of the “meta” stuff including seo plugins

-## php(?))wordpress plugin
-  - preserves a good amount of data, just excludes the meta crap
-  - preserves the original link name (p=1343), which might be useful, in case of old links
-  - removed the `/blog` in the permalink key (which is nice for me!)

 #### import